-Bathtub lighting.
-The soaking tub was originally to have a single ceiling light.
-Meanwhile, the toilet alcove would have a fancy wall sconce.
-It occurred to me that I'd be spending much more quality time in the tub than on the toilet, so I moved the utilitarian ceiling light over the toilet, and installed fixtures for two nice wall sconces in the soaking tub corner.
+The soaking tub originally had a single ceiling light, while the toilet alcove had a fancy wall sconce.
+It occurred to me that I'd be spending much more quality time in the tub than on the toilet, so I moved the ceiling light over the toilet, and installed fixtures for two nice wall sconces in the soaking tub corner.
 Below left: the original utilitarian light over the tub.
-Below right: the two (blue) boxes for the sconces.
+Below right: two new (blue) boxes for the sconces.

-The biggest problem I had in compiling this documentation was going though my photo archive to look for "before" images.
-Seeing all of the framing and other materials in pristine condition left me heartbroken.
-I worked through some of the grief by creating a series of new sidebars on certain construction details.
+The biggest problem I had compiling this documentation was going though my photo archive to look for "before" images.
+Seeing all of the framing and other construction materials in pristine condition was rather depressing (notice the difference between the two images above).
+But seeing activity once again at long last has helped compensate.